Matt Morgan (basketball): Professional career

 After going undrafted in the 2019 NBA draft, Morgan signed with the Toronto Raptors for summer league play.
 He averaged 4.3 points, two rebounds and one assist per game in the summer league.
 He signed with the Raptors on October 17, 2019, only to be waived on October 20.
 Morgan joined the Raptors 905 of the NBA G League and missed the team's second game with an unspecified illness or injury.
 In the third game of the season, he scored 17 points on 4-of-9 shooting from 3-point range in a loss to the Maine Red Claws, while also contributing five rebounds and five assists.
-On January 12, 2020, Morgan scored a career-high 21 points in a 123-119 loss to the College Park Skyhawks.
+On January 12, 2020, Morgan scored a career-high 21 points in a 123–119 loss to the College Park Skyhawks.
 Morgan averaged 8.3 points, 2.1 rebounds and 1.9 assists per game in his rookie season for Raptors 905.
 The following season, he averaged 8.7 points, 1.0 rebound and 2.5 assists per game.

 On August 20, 2021, Morgan signed with Konyaspor of the Turkish Basketball First League.

 On June 21, 2022, he signed with Le Mans of the French Pro A.

+On July 20, 2023, Morgan signed with London Lions of the British Basketball League (BBL).

+In the following season, Morgan signed with Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague and Virtus ended the EuroLeague at the 17th place, following a disappointing regular season.
+After arriving first in the national championship season, Virtus eliminated Venezia 3–2 and their arch-rival Milan 3–1, reaching their fifth finals in a row.
+They then defeated Brescia 3–0, claiming the Italian championship title for the 17th time.